Contextual quilt maker label documentation image

 4. Custom design work: Many quilts involve unique patterns or custom elements

-5. Quilting services: Professional machine quilting adds market-dependent values+ to the cost
+5. Quilting services: Professional machine quilting adds a value that must be established from current, topic-matched sales+ to the cost

 6. Overhead costs: Tools, machines, workspace, and utilities all contribute to expenses